masesgroup/KEFCore/src/documentation/articles/howitworks.md

 ### Applications not based on [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/)

-Till now was considered only applications based on [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/), however this provider can be used to feed applications not based on [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/).
+Till now was spoken about applications based on [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/), however this provider can be used to feed applications not based on [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/).
 [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/) provider for [Apache Kafka](https://kafka.apache.org/) comes with ready-made helping classes to subscribe to any topic of the Apache Kafka cluster to retrieve the data stored from an application based on [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/).
 Any application can use this feature to:
 - read latest data stored in the topics from the application based on [Entity Framework Core](https://learn.microsoft.com/it-it/ef/core/)